molinadavid/teslabox/README.md

 ## Setup

 ### Initial setup
-1. Connect TeslaBox to your computer via USB cable and wait for it to appear as drive
+1. Connect (or Re-connect) TeslaBox to your computer via USB cable and wait for it to appear as drive
 2. Create an empty ```TeslaCam``` under the root folder of the drive
 3. Make sure TeslaBox is connected to your home network via ethernet cable or home WiFi
 4. Browse to the hostname you have setup to edit these settings:
 - Car name (appears next to each notification)
-- Log level (log verbosity. recommended: Debug)
+- Log level (log verbosity. recommended: Warning)
 - Archive (enables archiving)
 - Archive seconds (the longer you set this, the more time and space each clip would take to process. recommended: 30)
 - Archive quality (the higher you set this, the more space each clip would take. recommended: Lowest)